barryclark/jekyll-now/_first-level/about.md

 I currently am the Treasurer at [ACM@USC](https://acm.cse.sc.edu).

-I enjoy working in mainly Java, and Python, but I also enjoy ReasonML, Erlang, C++, all very much.
-Esoteric projects are a major interest for me as well.
+I really enjoy writing Ocaml, Haskell, Python, C++, and Java, in that order, but esoteric projects are not only a major interest for me, but pretty much all I do.

 Awards:
 * 2019 USC@ACM Fall Codeathon 145/146/240/350 Coordinator and Problem Writer